lumiaJJ/learninggit/readme.txt

 ceate a branch,lalala and bbbfa branch 2.1
 I'm go to repair a bug,now it's finished
-I'm plan to create a doc,but i have to
+I'm plan to create a doc,but i have to,haha